|LW.10660 / LW.10230

 This course will be offered to up to 12 students in the Spring semester as a semester-long, 5-credit course.
 This clinic focuses on the intersection between immigration law and criminal law and is separate from the year-long Immigrant Rights Clinic.

-Students in the clinic will have the opportunity to work one on one with staff attorneys at The Legal Aid Society's Immigration Law Unit.
+Students in the clinic will have the opportunity to work one on one with staff attorneys at The Legal Aid Society's Immigration Law Unit and the Immigrant Justice Corps.
 The students will work in our offices located in Lower Manhattan.
 Students are required to complete 14 hours of fieldwork per week.
 Students will work on every facet of litigation including conducting client interviews, investigating facts, developing case strategy, preparing applications for relief from removal, preparing supporting document packets for submission to Immigration Court, assisting with preparation of witnesses for evidentiary merits hearings, legal research and writing briefs and memoranda of law.
 Students attend master calendar and individual merits hearings.
 In addition, 3Ls will have an opportunity to provide direct representation to indigent clients in Immigration Court, under the supervision of their field work attorney.
 Students also have an opportunity to conduct Know Your Rights presentations at immigration detention facilities.

 Students should submit the standard application, resume and unofficial transcript using CAMS, the online application system.
 There will be no interview.
 If you have questions regarding the application procedure, please contact Susan Hodges.